 Bessheim Fjellstue og Hytter

 This is the best place to stay if you’re hiking Besseggen Ridge or Knutshøe, but there are numerous other trails around too.
-This cute hotel shows a traditional Norwegian cottage style interior, offers a great breakfast, and has super friendly staff.
+This cute hotel shows a traditional Norwegian cottage style interior, offers a great breakfast, and has a super friendly staff.

 Fossheim Hotel Lom